If you're lookin' for reasons to plant cover crops in your garden or on your farm, you're in the right place.

 Tillage radish roots can extend far down into the soil, doing all the hard work of breaking up the hard dirt.

-The roots of these oil seeds provide channels for moisture to flow deep into the soil through.
+The penetrating roots provide channels for moisture to flow deep into the soil through.

 As the radishes break down and decompose, they provide food for the microbiome while the channels for moisture infiltration hollow out.
 This can be very similar to the effect of broad forking with absolutely none of the labor required.